Herr-Professor/Kanples-careers/README.md

 # Kanples-careers
-Anwebsite to show job openings and accept applications
+A website to show job openings and accept applications